sulu/SuluHeadlessBundle/UPGRADE.md

 Before this update the preferred extension was always added to the uri.
 Now the preferred extension is extracted into a new field `preferredExtension` and in the uri the placeholder `{extension}` is used instead of the extension.

+For non-image medias the `formatUri` as well as the `formatPreferredExtension` fields are omitted.

 **Before:**
 ```json
 {